IvanGrigorik/IvanGrigorik/README.md

 ### Hello there!

-I'm Ivan Grigorik, a PhD student from The University of Austin at Texas.
+I'm Ivan Grigorik, a PhD student from the University of Texas at Austin.

-Passionate about compilers, static analysis, and Parallel programming.
+Passionate about compilers, static analysis, and parallel programming.

 <br>